AJAYKUMARJALA/osint/README.md

 - It shows the location of the Internet service provider's of the ip address and show info about an IP address.

-<h4> Heat Map generation</h4>

-- It maps the multiple IP and provide as a Map called Heatmap.

 # Screenshot